Putting-out system: Firearms

 In 1854, the British obtained their military small arms through a system of contracting with private manufacturers located principally in the Birmingham and London areas ...
 Although significant variation occurred, almost all of the contractors manufactured parts or fitted them through a highly decentralized, putting-out process using small workshops and highly skilled labor.
 In small arms making as in lock production, the "workshop system" rather than the "factory system" was the rule.

-All of the processes were carried out under different cottage roofs.
-It was replaced by inside contracting and the factory system.
+This system of dispersed processes was supplanted by inside contracting and, later, the factory system.